WAMsAI/DroneSphere/README.txt

 Describe:
 */

-This is a game, like Screeps¡¢Sid Meiers Civilization.
+This is a game, like Screeps, Sid Meiers Civilization.
-I hope I can finish the game
+I hope I can finish the game.
-.